 Tram: catch the 18 or 71 to St. Marx and follow the “St. Marx Friedhof” signs.
 Board the 71 in the centre (west side of the Ringstrassen or at Schwarzenbergplatz).

-The 71 also takes you on to the Zentralfriedhof: a giant well-maintained cemetery with the graves of Beethoven, Schubert, Strauss, Hoffmann, Lamarr and many others of that ilk.
+The 71 also takes you on to the Zentralfriedhof: a giant well-maintained cemetery with the graves of Beethoven, Schubert, Brahms, Strauss, Hedy Lamarr and many others of that ilk.
+Welcome to the city of music.

 Bus: catch the 74A to Hoffmannsthalgasse and enjoy another short walk.